Does mandated reporter training expire every year?

 Where Can I Get Mandated Reporter Training?

-Mandated Reporter Training offers online, on-demand courses that are convenient for learners.
-After completing a course and passing an exam, learners can download a verifiable certificate of completion that proves they’ve met their training requirements.
+After completing a course and passing an exam, you can download a verifiable certificate of completion that proves you’ve met your training requirements.
+You can share your certificate with employers, organizations, and licensing boards.
+You may even qualify for CE credits.
 Start training.

 Employers and organizations that have requirements to train employees, administrators, or volunteers can use the Mandated Reporter Training platform to manage their entire training program.